buildstar-online/azure-tf-starter/README.md

    }
    ```

-- Add your ip-address and user-account's clientID to the `environment-base.tf` file under the `Firewall` header.
+- Add your ip-address and personal azure account's clientID to the `environment-base.tf` file under the `Firewall` header.

    ```hcl
    # Firewall